 Robert McNamara is Visiting Assistant Professor of Philosophy and Theology at Franciscan University of Steubenville.
-He is an associate member of faculty at the International Theological Institute, Austria, the Maryvale Institute, United Kingdom, and the Priory Institute, Ireland, and a founding member of the Aquinas Institute of Ireland for which he currently holds the position of secretary, and at whose summer and winter schools he tutors.
+He is an associate member of faculty at the International Theological Institute, Austria, and the Maryvale Institute, United Kingdom, and a founding member of the Aquinas Institute of Ireland for which he currently holds the position of secretary, and at whose summer and winter schools he tutors.
 Robert was educated at the National University of Ireland Galway and Maynooth, Ireland, where he studied physics and applied science, and philosophy and theological studies, respectively, at the International Theological Institute, Austria, where he received a master’s degree in the theology of marriage and family, and at Liverpool Hope University, United Kingdom, where he completed a doctorate of philosophy with a dissertation detailing Edith Stein’s engagement with the thought of Thomas Aquinas in her mature philosophy of the human person.
 Robert is originally from Galway, Ireland.

 Doctor of Philosophy, Liverpool Hope University, Liverpool, England, 2014-2019, with a dissertation titled, Edith Stein’s Engagement with the Thought of Thomas Aquinas in Her Mature Philosophy of the Human Person, under the supervision of Mette Lebech, Maynooth University, Ireland, and Marian Maskulak, St. John’s University, New York.